 Buy what you can afford.

 Our kids’ education is an investment.
-And while I don’t want to scrimp in this area, I also don’t want to go in debt.
+While I don’t want to scrimp in this area, I also don’t want to go in debt.
 This has been difficult to discern over the years.
 Sometimes I’ve paid a stupid tax on school books that just didn’t fit the bill.
 But, with practice I’m learning which things we truly need.

 Sell the stuff you don’t like or don’t use.

 When applicable, I sell the curriculum that I don’t like or need anymore in order to acquire the new things that I want.
 Sometimes this backfires on me like when I sold some books that I now want and have to buy again.
-But, if it keeps us out of debt, then I think that’s a good thing.
+But, if it keeps us out of debt, then I think selling is a good thing.

 Reuse books and resources with younger kids.